 The Women's Building Forum

-Image from a manifesto for the Urban Planning Competition in Hansta, Stockholm.
+Image from opinion piece on the Hansta urban development project.
 1982.
 The Women’s Building Forum (Kvinnors Byggforum).
 ArkDes collection.

 Exhibitions